azrabano23/equilibrium-propagation-tutorial/INSTRUCTIONS.md

 1. **Adapt `external_world.py` for new datasets:** Adjust the data loading and preprocessing steps.
 2. **Adjust network input/output layers** in `model.py` to match the shape of the new data.
 3. **Experiment with hyperparameters** to optimize performance on the new task.
+4. **Integrate with quantum annealing**: Explore potential alignment with quantum computing methods where applicable.

 ## Suggested Experimentation Path

 1. **Start with the default settings** in `train_model.py` to get familiar with the training process.
 2. **Experiment with multiple configurations** by changing hyperparameters.
 3. **Integrate new data** to explore different applications of equilibrium propagation.
+4. **Delve into advanced models:** Once familiar, experiment with integrating into hybrid models like quantum-classical systems.

+## Further Exploration

+For those interested in cutting-edge applications:

+1. **Quantum Computing:** The potential synergy between equilibrium propagation and quantum annealing may offer exciting new research avenues.
+2. **Other Neuro-inspired Models:** Extend and test with spiking neural networks if applicable.
+Keep abreast of the latest research for innovative applications.